craws/OpenAtlas/install/update.md

 ### 2.4.1 to 3.0.0 Upgrade (PHP to Python upgrade)

-Be sure to have upgraded the database to the PHP Version 2.3.2
+Be sure to have upgraded the database to the PHP Version 2.3.2 and have read this document before upgrading the database.

 #### Passwords